ayush4ise/budgeted-attack-defense-game/README.md

 ## Doubts/Suggestions

+- For Case 5, we're running simulations to collect data for the defender's losses with the assumption that the attacker knows all the information (CSF, parameters, defender allocations), so we cannot fit a defender model and then take the case that the attacker does not know the CSF parameters.
 - Since splines are peacewise polynomials, how to optimize the utility function using splines?
 - Should the random allocation method be completely random for the given parameter value for plotting?
 - What exactly should be the range of the parameter A?